Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Introduction

 \section{Introduction}

-{ Infrared (IR) spectra of most astrophysical objects depict a group of emission features, commonly around 3.3, 6.2, 7.7, 8.6, and 11.3 $\mu$m.
-It has been long established that a family of very small (predominantly) aromatic carbonaceous species are responsible for the emission \citep{LegerPuget1984, Allamandola+1989}, and hence the features are generally called aromatic IR bands (AIBs, e.g., \citealt{Verstraete+2001}).
-The small species have lower heat capacity so that they are transiently heated and undergo steep temperature excursions following the absorption of single ultraviolet (UV) photon \citep{Sellgren1984}.
-Such a stochastic nature of heating can reach temperatures of about one order higher than that in case of equilibrium heating, even far from the radiation source, and thus may significantly influence processes within any astrophysical medium. }
+The infrared (IR) spectra of most astrophysical objects reveal a group of emission features, commonly around 3.3, 6.2, 7.7, 8.6, and 11.3 $\mu$m.
+It has been long established that a family of very small (predominantly) aromatic carbonaceous species are responsible for the emission \citep{LegerPuget1984, Allamandola+1989} and, hence, these features are generally referred to as aromatic IR bands (AIBs, e.g. \citealt{Verstraete+2001}).
+The small species have a lower heat capacity, so they are transiently heated and undergo steep temperature excursions following the absorption of single ultraviolet (UV) photon \citep{Sellgren1984}.
+Such a stochastic nature of heating makes it possible to reach temperatures that are about one order higher than in cases of equilibrium heating, even far from the radiation source; thus, they might significantly influence processes within any astrophysical medium.

-{ Polycyclic aromatic hydrocarbon (PAH) molecules are widely considered to be the principal carriers of AIBs, noting their C-C and C-H vibrational modes coincide with the observed AIB wavelengths (e.g., \citealt{Tielens2008, JoblinTielens2011, Li2020, Peeters+2021, Hrodmarsson+2025}).
+Polycyclic aromatic hydrocarbon (PAH) molecules are widely considered to be the principal carriers of AIBs, noting their C-C and C-H vibrational modes coincide with the observed AIB wavelengths (e.g. \citealt{Tielens2008, JoblinTielens2011, Li2020, Peeters+2021, Hrodmarsson+2025}).
 For example, the 3.3 $\mu$m band correspond to the C-H stretching within a PAH molecule, while the 6.2 and 7.7 $\mu$m bands correspond to the C-C stretching.
-The 8.6 $\mu$m band arise due to C-H in-plane bending, and the 11.3 and 12.7 $\mu$m bands generate due to C-H out-of-plane bending (e.g., \citealt{Peeters+2002}).
-However, so far it not have been possible to identify individual PAH molecules responsible for an AIB (e.g., \citealt{Li2020}).
-PAHs are instrumental in the physics and chemistry of their environment through photoprocessing of the far-UV (FUV) photons \citep{BakesTielens1994, HollenbachTielens1997}.}
+The 8.6 $\mu$m band arise due to C-H in-plane bending, while the 11.3 and 12.7 $\mu$m bands generate due to C-H out-of-plane bending (e.g. \citealt{Peeters+2002}).
+However, it has not been possible thus far to identify individual PAH molecules responsible for an AIB (e.g. \citealt{Li2020}).
+PAHs are instrumental in the physics and chemistry of their environment through the photoprocessing of the far-UV (FUV) photons \citep{BakesTielens1994, HollenbachTielens1997}.